Breaking down a dream

 It was a recurring theme in my head..

-I wanted to build a unique place for the masses to enjoy our Beef-on-a-bun that only we could produce.
+Feeding people, the larger the group the more exciting it was for me.
+My dream, however, was to build a unique place for the masses to enjoy our rotisserie barbequed, hand/carved ‘Beef-on-a-Bun’ that only we knew how to do.
 We needed a storefront location.
 I figured once we had the logistics solved then the world would be our oyster (move over Mcdonalds …there is a ‘Real Beef’ sandwich in town).
 My husband and our two kids, our first ’work for food’ employees, tentatively got started.
 Child labour was not such a big issue back then, in fact we just did what we had to do to pay the bills.

 We had a whole lot of time on our hands (bankruptcy does that) and no money.
 The brother- in-law had lots of money and no time.
 He hired us to go barbeque this whole hog in some godforsaken place up north.
 Off we go in our camper overnight to spend the next day barbecuing this hog for a gift opening.
 It was boring as hell and we were hard pressed to fill our time while this thing was cooking, 8 to 12 hours in those days.
 The guests would wander over and ooh and aah at this whole hog sizzling on the spit.
 The end of the day, we didn’t even have to carve it, we made over 500 dollars!!
 At that exact moment, this boring little job turned into a million dollar business, of course I was just dreaming back then.